Sayfan-AI/ai-six/planning.md

 Look into the Google ecosystem for LLMs and tools.

-- Gemini 2.5 is arguably the best LLM available today.
+- Gemini 3 Pro is arguably the best LLM available today.
 - Look into their OpenAI compatibility layer
 - If it doesn't work then build a native Gemini LLM provider
-- Look into their [A2A](https://github.com/google/A2A) (agent to agent) protocol
-- Look into context optimization (codebooks, deltas ofr editing operations, smart per request context management, sub-agents, etc)
+- Look into context optimization (codebooks, deltas for editing operations, smart per request context management, sub-agents, etc)
    - [Context Engineering](https://www.philschmid.de/context-engineering) by Phil Schmid
    - [Implementing 9 techniques to optimize AI agent memory](https://levelup.gitconnected.com/implementing-9-techniques-to-optimize-ai-agent-memory-67d813e3d796)